David Soin Tappeser & Himali Singh Soin

 We recommend using headphones or speakers.

-David Soin Tappeser & Himali Singh Soin, in the spirit of the fountain: a performance at pompeii (performance still), 2020.
+Home page image: David Soin Tappeser & Himali Singh Soin, in the spirit of the fountain: a performance at pompeii (video still), 2020-2022.
 Courtesy the Artists

 Himali Singh Soin (New Delhi, 1987.
 Lives between Delhi and London) is a writer and artist.
 She uses metaphors from outer space and the natural environment to construct imaginary cosmologies of interferences and entanglements, distance and intimacy.
 In doing this, she thinks through ecological loss and the loss of home, seeking shelter somewhere in the radicality of love.
 Among her most recent and upcoming exhibitions: Serpentine Galleries, London; Shanghai Biennale; EWERK Luckenwalde; Haus der Kulturen der Welt, Berlin; Contemporary Art Centre, Vilnius; Migros Museum, Zurich; Dhaka Art Summit, Dhaka; Block Universe, Dubai.
 She was the recipient of the Frieze Artist Award 2019, and is the writer-in-residence at the Whitechapel Gallery.
 Soin holds an MFA in Fine Art from Goldsmiths, University of London.